rdolbeau/VexRiscvBPluginGenerator/README.md

 test_b.c is a small synthetic test for RV32IMAB Linux, to check B instructions with various test patterns.
 See in the file on how to use it.

-[aes256ctrstandalone-rv32] and [chacha20standalone-rv32] are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark (similar to https://github.com/rdolbeau/EPI-test-codes-vector/).
-They should give the same results (checksum) as the version in Supercop, and can be compiled for RV32IMA or RV32IMAB.
+`chacha20standalone-rv32` is a stand-alone code extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark (similar to https://github.com/rdolbeau/EPI-test-codes-vector/).
+It should give the same results (checksums) as the version in Supercop, and can be compiled for RV32IMA or RV32IMAB.
 From B, they mostly rely on the rotation instructions (although the B toolchain also generates other instructions, in particular those from Zba).

+`aes256ctrstandalone-rv32` and `aes256gcmv1standalone-rv32` are stand-alone codes extracted from the [Supercop](http://bench.cr.yp.to/supercop.html) benchmark.
+They should give the same results (checksums) as the version in Supercop, and require `Zkne` (AES encryption instructions) in addition to some of B. `aes256gcmv1standalone-rv32` also requires `clmul[h]`.